 - Double regulation of the external shape and internal physiological processes of plants;

 - Some problems that are difficult to solve by cultivation techniques can be solved by using plant growth regulators, such as breaking dormancy, adjusting sex, promoting flowering, chemical pruning, preventing shedding, promoting rooting, enhancing resistance, etc.

 Dora Agri Supply has specialized in the development and sale of natural and chemical PGRs in agriculture for over 18 years.
 We developed the Plant Growth Hormones Series to help growers improve crop yields and quality.
 By stimulating crop size, color, shape, texture, harvest period, and shelf life.

-- Make it clear that plant growth regulators are not nutrients, can not replace fertilizer.
-Only with water, fertilizer management, it will be effective.
+- Make it clear that plant growth regulators are not nutrients, and can not replace fertilizer.
+Only water, and fertilizer management, will be effective.